isaacnmm/pestpolicy-hugo2XX/content/posts/are-lizards-vertebrates-or-invertebrates/index.md

 The sacral vertebral has 1 to 7 bones in lizards.
 The number varies according to the lizard species.
 The first 3 sacral bones are fuse to form a strong support at the pelvis girdle.

-The sacral vertebra has a short stout rib
-- like protrusion, which offer point of muscle attachment.
+The sacral vertebra has a short stout rib-like protrusion, which offer point of muscle attachment.
 Moreover, these vertebrae have short arches and spines. **v.
 The Caudal Vertebrae. ** This is also called the tail vertebrae.
 In some lizards, the caudal vertebrae are fused with sacral vertebrae.
 These vertebrae have short stouts on the sizes that provide for the attachment of the muscles.
 There are 1 to a maximum of 30 caudal vertebra in lizards.

-The small
-- tailed lizards such as stumpy
-- tailed lizards have few vertebra while long tailed lizards such as skinks, basilisk and chameleon lizards have large number of caudal vertebrae (10 to 30).
+The small-tailed lizards such as stumpy-tailed lizards have few vertebra while long tailed lizards such as skinks, basilisk and chameleon lizards have large number of caudal vertebrae (10 to 30).

 The arches and spines in caudal vertebrae continuously decreases up to the last vertebra.
 The caudal vertebral are adapted to provide easier movement of the tail.